turingschool/checks-for-understanding/module-4/backend/week_three.md

 ## Week Three - Module 4 Recap

 Fork this respository.
 Answer the questions to the best of your ability.
 Try to answer them with limited amount of external research.
 These questions cover the majority of what we've learned this week.

 Note: When you're done, submit a PR.

 1. At a high level, what is Node?
-2. What is Express?
-What is Express similar to in the Ruby world?
+2.
 3. How do we setup a route when creating an API with Node and Express?
 Please provide a code snippet.
 4. What do we use Knex for?
 5. How **could** you organize your code to follow the MVC design pattern in your Quantified Self project?